RINEARN/exevalator/cpp/README.md

 	clang++ -std=c++17 -c exevalator.cpp
 	clang++ -std=c++17 -c example.cpp

-Above command lines generates two compiled module files: "exevalator.o" and "example.o".
-You can link them as:
+The above commands generate two compiled module files: "exevalator.o" and "example.o".
+You can then link them as follows:

 	clang++ -o linked_example example.o exevalator.o

-Above command generates an executable file "linked_example".
-Let's execute it:
+This command generates the executable file "linked_example".
+Execute it to see the result:

 	./linked_example

 	result: 4.6

-As the above, we've got the same (and correct) result with the previous section.
+As shown above, we've achieved the same (and correct) result as in the previous section.

-By the way, ordinarily, on practical projects requiring separate compilation, build tools are used for doing compilation/link steps automatically.
-Build tools perform compilation/link steps based on code written in build files, such as "Makefile".
-Here we have demonstrated how to compile/link sources manually, but on practical projects, you are required to write/modify contents of the build file appropriately.
+Typically, in practical projects that require separate compilation, build tools are used to automate the compilation and linking steps.
+These tools execute these steps based on instructions written in build configuration files, such as Makefiles.
+While we have demonstrated how to compile and link sources manually here, in practical projects, you would need to write or modify the contents of the build file appropriately.

 <a id="example-code"></a>
 ## Example Code

-Simple example code "cpp/example*.cpp" are bundled in this repository.
+Simple example code files named "cpp/example*.cpp" are bundled in this repository.

-You can compile and run them by completely same way as step 2. in the previous section.
-For example, how to compile/run "example1.cpp" is:
+You can compile and run them in exactly the same way as described in step 2 of the previous section.
+For example, to compile and run "example1.cpp", use the following commands:

 	clang++ -std=c++17 -o example1 example1.cpp
 	./example1

-The code of "example1.cpp" is almost the same as "example.cpp" in the previous section, so the result is:
+The code in "example1.cpp" is almost identical to that in "example.cpp" from the previous section, so the result will be:

 	result: 4.6

-As the above, the computed value of an expression "1.2 + 3.4" will be displayed.
-You can compile/run other examples in the same way.
+As shown above, the computed value of the expression "1.2 + 3.4" will be displayed.
+You can compile and run other examples in the same way.

-Also, a benchmark program "cpp/benchmark.cpp" for measuring processing speed of Exevalator is bundled in this repository.
-For compiling it, specify the optimization-option as:
+Additionally, a benchmark program named "cpp/benchmark.cpp" for measuring the processing speed of Exevalator is included in this repository.
+To compile it, include the optimization option as follows:

 	clang++ -std=c++17 -O2 -o benchmark benchmark.cpp

-In the above, "-O2" is the optimization option.
-If you forget it, Exevalator can not work in full-speed.
+In the above command, "-O2" specifies the optimization level.
+Omitting this may prevent Exevalator from operating at full speed.

 <a id="features"></a>
 ## Features

-The followings are main features of Exevalator.
+The following are the main features of Exevalator:

 ### 1. Evaluate (Compute) Expressions

-As shown in previous sections, Exevalator can evaluate (compute) the value of an expression:
+As demonstrated in previous sections, Exevalator can evaluate the value of an expression:

 	double result = exevalator.eval("(-(1.2 + 3.4) * 5) / 2");
 	// result: -11.5

 	(See: cpp/example2.cpp)

-As the above, you can use "+" (addition), "-" (subtraction and unary-minus operation), "\*" (multiplication), and "/" (division) operators in an expression.
-In order of operations, "multiplications and divisions" are prioritized than "additions and subtractions".
+You can use operators such as "+" (addition), "-" (subtraction and unary-minus operation), "\*" (multiplication), and "/" (division) in expressions.
+Multiplications and divisions are prioritized over additions and subtractions in the order of operations.

 ### 2. Use Variables

-You can use variables in expressions:
+You can declare variables programmatically using Exevalator's "declareVariable" method during application development, allowing these variables to be freely used within expressions:

-	// Declare a variable available in expressions exevalator.declare_variable("x");
+	// Declare a variable to be used in expressions exevalator.declare_variable("x");
 	exevalator.write_variable("x", 1.25);

-	// Compute the expression in which the above variable is used double result = exevalator.eval("x + 1");
+	// Evaluate the expression using the declared variable double result = exevalator.eval("x + 1");
 	// result: 2.25

 	(See: cpp/example3.cpp)

-If you change the value of a variable very frequently, access to the variable by the address as follows:
+For more frequent variable value updates, access the variable by address for faster performance:

+	#include <cstddef>
+	...

-	int address = exevalator.declare_variable("x");
+	size_t address = exevalator.declare_variable("x");
 	exevalator.write_variable_at(address, 1.25);
 	...

 	(See: cpp/example4.cpp)

-This way works faster than accessings by the name.
+Access by address is quicker than by name.

-Please note that, above variable-related methods can throw ExevalatorException when they failed to declare or access to variables.
+Please note that the above variable-related methods can throw an "ExevalatorException" when they fail to declare or access variables.

 ### 3. Use Functions

-You can create functions available in expressions, by inheriting the abstract class "ExevalatorFunctionInterface" as follows:
+You can create functions by implementing the "exevalator::ExevalatorFunctionInterface", allowing these functions to be used within expressions:

 	// Create a function available in expressions class MyFun : public exevalator::ExevalatorFunctionInterface {